 Indeed \citet{glynn2014exact} did not apply their methodology to the MCMC setting.
 They consider chains associated with contractive iterated random functions \citep[see also][]{diaconis1999iterated}, and Harris recurrent chains with an explicit minorization condition.
-A minorization condition refers to a small set $\mathcal{C}$, $\lambda>0$, an integer $m\geq 1$, and a probability measure $\nu$ such that, for all $x\in \mathcal{C}$ and measurable set $A$, $P^m(x,A) \geq \lambda \nu(A)$.
-It is explicit if the set, constant and probability measure are known by the user.
-Finding explicit small sets that are practically useful is a challenging technical task, even for MCMC experts.
-If available, explicit minorization conditions could also be employed to identify regeneration times, leading to unbiased estimators amenable to parallel computation in the framework of \citet{mykland1995regeneration} and \citet{brockwell:kadane:05}.
-By contrast \citet{johnson1996studying,johnson1998coupling,neal1999circularly} more explicitly address the question of coupling MCMC algorithms such that pairs of chains meet exactly, without analytical knowledge on the target distribution.
-The present article focuses on the use of these couplings in the framework of \citet{glynn2014exact}.
+A minorization condition refers to a small set $\mathcal{C}$, $\lambda>0$, an integer $m\geq 1$, and a probability measure $\nu$ such that for all $x\in \mathcal{C}$ and some measurable set $A$, $P^m(x,A) \geq \lambda \nu(A)$.
+Such a condition is said to be explicit if the set, constant and probability measure are known by the user.
+Finding explicit small sets that are useful in practice can present a technical challenge, even for MCMC experts \citep[see discussion and references in][]{cowles1998simulation}.
+When available, explicit minorization conditions can also be employed to identify regeneration times, yielding estimators amenable to parallel computation in the framework of \citet{mykland1995regeneration} and \citet{brockwell:kadane:05}.
+By contrast \citet{johnson1996studying,johnson1998coupling} and \citet{neal1999circularly} address the question of coupling MCMC algorithms so that pairs of chains meet exactly, without analytical knowledge on the target distribution.
+The present article focuses on the use of couplings of this type in the framework of \citet{glynn2014exact}.